cockpit-project/cockpit-project.github.io/running.md

 ### Red Hat Enterprise Linux
 {:#rhel}

-Cockpit is included in the Red Hat Enterprise Linux _Extras_ repository in versions 7.1 and later:
+Cockpit is included in Red Hat Enterprise Linux 7 and later.

-1. Enable the _Extras_ repository:
+1. On RHEL 7, enable the _Extras_ repository.
 ```
 sudo subscription-manager repos --enable rhel-7-server-extras-rpms
 ```
+RHEL 8 does not need any non-default repositories.

 2. Install cockpit:
 ```
 sudo yum install cockpit